ajeetblog/blog/_posts/2020-04-27-SecAzDoPipelines.md

 I recommend the second approach as its part of the Pipeline code.
 It's very useful especially when you have to move the pipeline to other DevOps organizations or projects.

 I hope this post will help you understand how to leverage Azure Key Vault with Azure Pipeline.
-Do let me know if you have any questions or suggestions.
+Do let me know if you have any questions or suggestions using Disqus.